 INTENT is 9/10ths of the Law

-Whether it’s to promulgate one’s dearly coveted opinions, just the facts, to control others, to set men free, to gain power, or rather to give power; or what have you; everyone and everything, whether realized or not, has an ‘agenda’, either good, bad, or indifferent.
+Whether it’s to promulgate one’s dearly coveted opinions, or rather to relay just the facts; to control others, or rather to set men free; to gain power, or rather to give power; or what have you; everyone and everything, whether realized or not, has an ‘agenda’, either good, bad, or indifferent.
 Nothing is neutral and directionless unless it’s dead.

 William Tyndale, who’s translation a great majority of the King James Version draws directly from, in light of centuries of papal persecution, is famously quoted as saying “If God spare my life, before many years I will cause a boy that driveth the plow to know more of the Scripture, than he [the pope] does.”, “I perceived how that it was impossible to establish the lay people in any truth except the Scripture were plainly laid before their eyes”, “I call God to record against the day we shall appear before our Lord Jesus, that I never altered one syllable of God’s Word against my conscience, nor would do this day, if all that is in earth, whether it be honor, pleasure, or riches, might be given me”, “The preaching of God’s word is hateful and contrary unto them.
 Why?
 For it is impossible to preach Christ, except thou preach against antichrist; that is to say, them which with their false doctrine and violence of sword enforce to quench the true doctrine of Christ.”